- This piece was written over a year ago. It may no longer accurately reflect my views now, or may be factually outdated.

 Prof. Chris Hart of the Lancaster University Department of Linguistics and English Language delivered a presentation to the DisTex – Discourse and Text Analysis Research Group.

-Hart’s intention was to demonstrate that the techniques of cognitive grammer can be usefully employed within critical discourse analysis.
+Hart’s intention was to demonstrate that the techniques of cognitive grammar can be usefully employed within critical discourse analysis.
 He began with an explanation of just what cognitive grammar entails, describing it as a

 credible model for how texture is achieved in texts.
 Cognitive grammar has been used within stylistics to